VolkovLabs/business-calendar/README.md

 - In-person consultations.
 - Access to an advanced Business Intelligence platform.

-## 💬 Feedback & Contributions

-We value your input and welcome contributions to improve Business Calendar:

-- **Issues**: Report bugs or suggest enhancements on [GitHub Issues](https://github.com/volkovlabs/business-calendar/issues).
-- **Community**: Subscribe to [Volkov Labs on YouTube](https://youtube.com/@volkovlabs) and share your thoughts in video comments.

 ## 📜 License

 This project is licensed under the [Apache License 2.0](https://github.com/volkovlabs/business-calendar/blob/main/LICENSE).